 The enacted budget assumes savings of \$0.6 million, including \$0.2 million from general revenues, from the program ending on January 1, 2014 and individuals either being eligible for Medicaid through the expansion program or having access to benefits through the exchange.
 The Department's revised request further reduces program costs for the new benefits available to this uninsured or underinsured population, lowering costs in this optional program.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Methadone Maintenance Treatment Services.
-The Department requests \$0.8 million from all sources for methadone maintenance treatment services matched by Medicaid under the global waiver, or \$0.5 million less than enacted.
+The Department requested \$0.8 million from all sources for methadone maintenance treatment services matched by Medicaid under the global waiver, or \$0.5 million less than enacted.
 The revised request is \$1.2 million less than FY 2013 final spending.
-As of January 1, 2014, the Department has issued contracts totaling \$1.0 million from all sources to support services for FY 2014; it anticipates that through the year end reconciliation process, the actual program costs will total \$0.8 million.
+As of January 1, 2014, the Department had issued contracts totaling \$1.0 million from all sources to support services for FY 2014; it anticipated that through the year end reconciliation process, the actual program costs would total \$0.8 million.

 There were no savings taken in the enacted budget for the implementation of health care reform; however, as of January 1, 2014, individuals receiving this limited Medicaid benefit will either be eligible for Medicaid or insurance through the health benefits exchange.
 The Department continues to fund treatment services for individuals above 138 to 200 percent of poverty because although opioid addiction treatment is covered, methadone maintenance is not a covered benefit through the exchange.
+The Governor recommended funding as requested.
+The Assembly concurred.